JuliaLang/IJulia.jl/README.md

 For example, the analogue of IPython's `%load filename` in IJulia is `IJulia.load("filename")`.

-### Debugging IJulia problems

-If IJulia is crashing (e.g. it gives you a "kernel appears to have died" message), you can modify it to print more descriptive error messages to the terminal: edit your [`IJulia/src/IJulia.jl`](src/IJulia.jl) file (in your `.julia` package directory) to change the line `verbose = false` at the top to `verbose = true` and `const capture_stderr = true` to `const capture_stderr = false`.
-Then restart the kernel or open a new notebook and look for the error message when IJulia dies.

 ### Preventing truncation of output

 The new default behavior of IJulia is to truncate stdout (via `show` or `println`)